123AGustien/sextant-orbital-resilience-framework/README.md

 # 🌐 Sextant Orbital Resilience Framework
 **Supervisory AI + Governance + Simulation Framework for Orbital-to-Ground Systems**

+**Status:** Research Proof of Concept (PoC) – For Technical Review

 ---

 ## 📌 Executive Overview
 The Sextant Orbital Resilience Framework is a research-based Proof of Concept (PoC) designed to model, simulate, and govern resilience in orbital-to-ground and mission-critical infrastructure systems.

-It introduces a supervisory AI architecture combining:
+It introduces a structured supervisory AI architecture combining:
 - Multi-layered AI decision-making
-- Deterministic simulation
+- Deterministic simulation systems
-- Human-in-the-loop control
+- Human-in-the-loop control mechanisms
 - Governance and audit structures

-The objective is to support operational stability, risk visibility, and controlled system behavior in high-reliability environments.
+The objective is to support operational stability, risk visibility, and controlled system behaviour in high-reliability environments.

 ---